NasimRanaFeroz/Fork-Friends_Front-End/README.md

 # Fork & Friends
 ## Eat Together, Share Together

+## Visit Our Website

+Explore [Fork & Friends](https://fork-and-friends.onrender.com/) to experience our platform and its features firsthand.

 ## Overview

 Fork & Friends is a data analysis and recommendation platform leveraging the Yelp dataset.
 It combines big data analytics with DeepSeek AI to provide intelligent friend and business recommendations.